Caring, Comprehensive Medical Care For Workers With Hand & Wrist Injuries

 Recognizing and getting treatment for these issues as early as possible can help help prevent further damage and long-term issues.
 Understanding your injury will help avoid re-injury upon returning to work.

 All occupations are at risk for hand, wrist and finger injuries.
-Here are the three most common ways to sustain these injuries:
+Here are the three most common ways to sustain them:

 - Overuse.
-The most common reason for hand injuries, repetitive tasks and movements lead to the overuse of hands and wrists.
+The most common reason, repetitive tasks and movements lead to the overuse of hands and wrists.
 These injuries can be painful and long-lasting.

 - Falls.
 Putting out your hand is a common way to break a fall, and can often damage your wrist and hand while saving other parts of your body.
-Sprained wrists and broken bones are common hand injuries from falls.
+Sprained wrists and broken bones are a common result of falls.

 - Crushing accidents.
 The use of heavy machinery puts workers at a higher risk for crushing accidents when falling objects damage hands and figures.
 The most devastating consequences can result from crushing accidents, including amputation.